Start automating your tests 10X Faster in Simple English with Testsigma

 Even though approval testing is one of the best choices for testers in scenarios with well-defined and stable expected outputs, it may not be the optimal solution in highly dynamic environments or systems with non-deterministic behavior.

-2. Strict Compliance Requirements: In cases where strict compliance or regulatory requirements demand specific testing methodologies, you must go for other testing methods, which may be supplemented with approval testing to meet these standards.
+2. Strict Compliance Requirements: In cases where strict compliance or regulatory requirements demand specific testing methodologies, you must go for other testing methods, which may be supplemented with this testing to meet these standards.

 3. Complex Business Logic: If your system has intricate business logic where the output depends on a multitude of factors, traditional unit testing or behavior-driven testing might offer more precise validation instead of approval testing.